keymanapp/help.keyman.com/developer/keyboards/standard/index.md

 ### D: Discoverability

 We can't fit every character on one keyboard, despite having gestures like long-press, flicks, and multi-taps.
-It may cause frustration and confusion for new users, but being too upfront won't produce something unique; in fact, it could look bland.
-Here are two methods of
-Discoverability:
+Here are two principles about Discoverability:

 -   **Make it easy to find every letters (even rare ones)**